SocketByte/.dotfiles-sway/README.md

 I heavily recommend (if you actually want to use my configs) to fork this repository and change stuff according to your needs.
 You really don't need all the things I need, and your Sway key bindings or even VSCode extensions may be completely different.
 And especially your monitor setup!
 Treat these dotfiles as a solid, sensible base package for your own dotfiles.
 Enjoy!

-## Caveats

-- Oh My Zsh installation is currently pretty borked, you have to manually download and install all the required things.

 ## Features

 - Sensible Sway configuration defaults with quality-of-life tweaks.